 Print our Free Reward Chart below – we have 2 charts to choose from:

 1. REWARD CHART – with suggested activities – REWARD CHART with Activities

 2. REWARD CHART – blank for you to complete – Free Reward Chart Blank

 - Hang the Chart on the wall so it is visible, a great place is beside your child’s Fairy Door.
-(You could also laminate your chart to be reused each week)

-- Leave 1 Star Sticker outside their Fairy Door (or in their Fairy Mailbox) for each activity or behaviour your child completes or shows.
+- Secretly leave 1 Star Sticker outside their Fairy Door (or in their Fairy Mailbox) for each activity or behaviour your child completes or shows.
 This could be done secretly at night (left ‘by the fairies’), so when your child wakes in the morning, the stars are found.
 Your child can then stick them on the relevant sections of their chart.

 - Continue doing this each day and at the end of the week, if a row of stars is completed, a little reward is left.
 This could also be secretly left at night (‘from the fairies’).

 For a Reward Chart to be effective, encouragement and consistency are the keys.